-Table 5 Cross-validation results on implicitSE nodes for different models and prior probabilities model which uses time and gaze shifts to detect self-explanation.
+Table 5 Cross-validation results on implicitSE nodes for different models and prior probabilities was then performed again using customized prior probabilities for knowledge nodes.
+The mean accuracies for the implicitSE nodes appear in the second row of Table 5.
+While customizing these prior probabilities causes an increase in accuracy and stability for each model, this increase was only statistically significant for the model which uses time and gaze shifts to detect self-explanation.
 Results with customized priors are also given for the exploration nodes in the second row of Table 6.
 Here the customization causes a statistically significant increase in the mean accuracy for each model as well as an increase in stability.

-Model 1 without SE Model 2 with time only Model 3 with time and gaze shifts Generic priors Combined Accuracy 57.3% 65.3% 71.6% Std Dev 11.6% 9.4% 8.7% Customized priors for knowledge nodes Combined Accuracy 64.7% 69.9% 76.8% Std Dev 10.1% 9.3% 8.4% Customized priors for knowledge and SE Tendency nodes Combined Accuracy 68.4% 70.4% 77.5% Std Dev 9.2% 10.3% 7.9%
+Model 1 without SE Model 2 with time only Model 3 with time and gaze shifts Generic priors Combined Accuracy 57.3% 65.3% 71.6% Std Dev 11.6% 9.4% 8.7% Customized priors for knowledge nodes Combined Accuracy 64.7% 69.9% 76.8% Std Dev 10.1% 9.3% 8.4% Customized priors for knowledge and Combined Accuracy 68.4% 70.4% 77.5% SE Tendency nodes Std Dev 9.2% 10.3% 7.9%